 The genetic entity is geared towards survival.
 Cells and bodies are reluctant to let go of life and when death occurs, the body may attempt to stay alive even though the spirit is leaving the body.
 This is not an indication that your pet was not “ready” or anything of the sort.

 The most surprising of those reactions is the “agonal breathing”.
 This looks like sudden or convulsive “breaths” which do not actually lead to oxygenation.
 They are more or less a reaction of the nerves in the body trying to “kick start” the body back into life again.
-There can be only one "shudder" or several in a row (4 or 5 or rarely more).
+There can be only one "shudder" or several in a row (4 or 5 is common, more is rare, but I have seen one instance of a pet having over 20 agonal breaths.
+In this particular case, I had plenty of time to verify that the heart was not beating anymore).
 When those occur, there is not enough oxygen to the brain for the pet to be conscious.
 Agonal breathing occurs as the body is dying and the pet has no consciousness of this and certainly does not feel like "he can't breathe".
 Most of the times, those are silent, but occasionally, breathing noises can accompany them.
 Some people describe it as a shudder or a grunt, I've also heared the term "death rattles", but the pet has no consciousness of this occurring.
 They do not always occur.
 As a matter of fact, they are unlikely to occur because we use a drug that calms the body and that helps to prevent agonal breathing.
 In addition, injecting the euthanasia solution slowly also helps to prevent agonal breathing.
 However, sometimes, despite the use of this drug and despite the slow injection of the euthanasia solution, agonal breathing cannot always be eliminated.
 It is important to understand that agonal breathing does not mean that the pet is suffering and that pain is experienced.
 Remember, if and when they do occur, the pet is already unconscious and chances are that the heart has already stopped.
 For all intents and purposes, the pet is already gone.

 Other reactions that can be seen are little twitches of the muscles or skin.
 These can sometimes last for several minutes after the pet has passed away.
 They are normal nerve reactions but do not always occur either.
 They are very subtle and not always observed.
 When observed, they are most often seen around the lower part of the shoulder or around the muzzle, but they can be seen anywhere on the body.